casdoor/casdoor-website/docs/how-to-connect/mcp/authorization.md

 3. Configure policies that map users, roles, and scopes to specific actions
 4. Your MCP server enforces these policies by checking permissions after validating scopes

 Casbin authorization runs in addition to scope validation.
 A request must pass both scope checking and Casbin policy enforcement to succeed.
-For more information, see the [Permissions](/docs/permission/overview) documentation.
+See [Permissions](/docs/permission/overview) for Casbin integration.